oonap0oo/QB64-projects/README.md

 Visual illusion based on [FB reel by 'Conscious Lines'](https://www.facebook.com/reel/2040723323204086)

-A variant of illusions known as 'Primrose's field'

 ![optical_illusion.png](optical_illusion.png)

+A variant of illusions known as 'Primrose's field' The back and white crosses seems to warp the checkerboard into looking 'wavy'

+The code periodically fades the white crosses to black revealing the regular straight lines of the checkerboard.
-This program only uses legacy QBASIC and QUICKBASIC functionality, so no added functions of QB64

-This program was tested to also run on QBASIC 1.1 in DOSBOX
+This program only uses legacy QBASIC and QUICKBASIC functionality, It was tested to run in QB64 as well as QBASIC 1.1 in DOSBOX.

 ![optical_illusion_qbasic_dosbox.png](optical_illusion_qbasic_dosbox.png)